borisdev/resume/resume.md

 - The technical vision I set for the Data Scientist and I was to continually search for "low-hanging fruit" to scale back machine learning to launch an MVP.
-This resulted in scaling back our machine learning training from eleven to two classifiers.
+This resulted in scaling back our machine learning training from eleven to three classifiers.
   The triage was to kill one classifier that was never needed, replace two with expert rules, and stop the labeling on five whose performance was sufficient.
 - To increase clarity, I crunched the knowledge of the Data Scientist's metrics